Getting Married in Argentina

 If you are a foreigner and don’t have a DNI,

 In the case of a marriage between an Argentine citizen and a foreigner, the address of the resident person is recorded, and a valid passport is requested from the other member of the couple to complete the documentation.
-In this case, the Argentine citizen, with an Argentine national identity card but residing abroad, must present a notarized certificate of residence before a notary public in the City of Buenos Aires, indicating their temporary address in the city and length of stay in the country (Resolution 99/2012).
+In this case, the Argentine citizen, with an Argentine national identity card but residing abroad, must present a notarized certificate of residence before a notary public in the City of Buenos Aires, indicating their temporary address in the city and length of stay in the country. (art 2, Resolution 99/2012)

 As for the Second partner, they may have a certificate of where you are domiciled (OPTIONAL) (can be a hotel), or at least a Precaria issued by the National Directorate of Migration (OPTIONAL).

-Here is how you may get proof of local residence address if you stay in a hotel: Visit an “Escribania” (similar to a notary public) to get your “Acta de constatacion,” a document confirming your temporary residence in Buenos Aires, which is a legal requirement.
+Here is how you can obtain proof of your local residence address if you stay in a hotel: Visit an “Escribania” (public notary) to get your “Acta de Constatación,” a document confirming your temporary residence in Buenos Aires, which is a legal requirement.
 The “Escribania” will arrange a visit to your hotel (or wherever you’re staying) to interview the concierge and confirm your stay.
 Plan for 1-2 days for this procedure.
 As another option, you can visit the local police office and request a “Certificado de Domicilio”.
 They will likely ask for a document confirming your residency within their jurisdiction.
 You may need to provide a rental contract, agreement, or any official document verifying your stay at that address.
 A police officer will then visit your place, confirm your residence with the concierge, and, if verified, leave the certificate with them.
 In today’s digital era, obtaining a certificado de domicilio can also be accomplished remotely.
 We will discuss it in the section below.

 Those previously married and divorced abroad need to complete an ‘Authorization to Concrete Marriage or Cohabitation Union‘ in Buenos Aires.